-As a result of this, more and more people are becoming interested in Bitcoin.
+Still, more and more people are becoming interested in cryptocurrency.
 And since you are here, we know you are one of those too.

 You may have even done your initial research already about what it is.
 Thus, coming upon the “bitcoin mining”.